adamsol/Pyxell/README.md

 ### Clear and easy to use multi-paradigm compiled programming language with static typing. ###

-*Note: due to limitations of BNFC and Haskell, the project will be rewritten to ANTLR and Python.*
+*Note: Up to version 0.6.0 the project was developed in Haskell with BNFC.
+Now it is being rewritten to Python and ANTLR.*

 Motivation